Actions

 The reporter laughed, then glanced down at her notes like someone trying to remember how to do her job.
 “Okay - um - Shane, looking ahead, what adjustments did you make on the power play that seemed to click so well tonight?”

-He leaned slightly toward the mic.
+Shane leaned slightly toward the mic.
 “Yeah, we simplified things.
 Faster puck movement, better net-front presence.
-Guys were making smart reads, getting shots through - ”
+Guys were making smart reads, getting shots - ”

-Ilya nodded along.
-Then, seamlessly added, “ - because he is smartest man alive.”
+Seamlessly, Ilya added, “ - because he is smartest man alive.”

-“…okay,” he said finally, blinking once as if rebooting his own system.
-Professionalism, like a grumpy shepherd, dragged him forward.
+“…okay,” Shane said finally.
+Professionalism dragged him forward.
 “And credit to the unit for executing.”

 Ilya beamed with pride.